 Steel Engineering Education Link Initiative [StEEL] Scholarship Program

-The American Iron and Steel Institute and the Association for Iron and Steel Technology Foundation joined together to create the Steel Engineering Education Link [STEEL] Initiative to increase the number of students studying engineering in North America, and to encourage such students to pursue careers in the iron and steel industry upon graduation.
+The Steel Engineering Education Link [STEEL] Scholarship was established in 2006 to increase the number of students studying engineering in North America, and to encourage such students to pursue careers in the iron and steel industry upon graduation.

 Applicant should have a minimum cumulative GPA of 2.5 on a 4.0 scale.